hoomanesteki/iris-ml-predictor/README.md

 make clean
 ```

-7. Finally, to stop and remove Docker containers, run the following commands:
+7. Finally, to stop and remove Docker containers, do the following:
+    In the terminal hit control + c, then run the following in the terminal;
 ```bash
 make stop
 docker compose rm